-This is why it’s vital for stakeholders in B2B ecommerce to invest in an enterprise resource planning (ERP) solution—a critical infrastructure designed to make day-to-day operations a lot more efficient.
+This is why stakeholders in B2B ecommerce need to invest in an enterprise resource planning (ERP) solution—a critical infrastructure designed to make day-to-day operations much more efficient.
 From inventory management to finance and accounting, an ERP system handles a large chunk of core processes that, in essence, keep an enterprise-level ecommerce platform running.

 At its core, the ERP system is integral in solving unique business problems.
 To illustrate this point further, here are some reasons why ERP system integration should be among the top priorities of those looking to thrive in an increasingly digitized B2B ecommerce landscape.